TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions

 The planner is given the freedom to decide which queries and how many of them to use whenever it is called.
 Eventually, the planner needs to stop querying and return an action $A_t\in \cA$, which is then used to generate the next state in $M$ and an associated reward:

 When used in an MDP $M$, a planner induces a policy $\pi_M$.
-Note that $\pi_M$ is a stochastic policy (possibly history-dependent, if the planner saves information between its calls), but not itself a random element.
+Note that $\pi_M$ is a stochastic policy (possibly history-dependent, if the planner saves information between its calls), where the stochasticity comes from the randomness of the entire planner-oracle interaction (and possibly some independent randomization).
+As such, $\pi$ itself is not a random element.
 The goal of planner design is to find planners that induce near-optimal policies for large classes of MDPs while controlling the total computational cost of planning.
 Formally, a \textbf{planner is $\delta$-sound} for class $\cM$ if for any $M=(\cup_h \cS_h,\cA,Q)\in \cM$ and any $s_0\in \cS_0$, if the planner is used in $M$ while $S_0=s_0$, it holds that $\EE{ \sum_{t=1}^H R_t \,|\, S_0=s_0} \ge v_M^\star(s_0)-\delta$, or, equivalently,

 Above, $\E$ is the expectation operator induced by the probability measure $\bbP$ induced by the interconnection of the planner with the simulation oracle of $M$ and MDP $M$ over the interaction sequences that contain all information that flows between the planner, the simulation oracle and the MDP.
 As all queries involve a computation step, a lower bound on the compute cost of planning is the \textbf{query cost}, which is defined as the expected number of queries that the planner uses in a planning step (or call).
 For a planner and MDP, the maximal query cost over all possible calls to the planner is the worst-case query cost of using the planner on the MDP.
 The notion is naturally extended to the concept of query complexity of classes of MDPs by again taking the worst-case over the possible MDPs in the class.